goehlemichael/terraform-podcast/README.md

 - lambda_name
 - region

-Now you will have an endpoint which is your rss feed subdomain - `podcast.example.com`
+your rss feed subdomain - `podcast.example.com`

 This can be shared with the major podcast directories like Spotify, Apple, Google, etc.